sbbogdan/CommandShell-ProgressBar/README.md

 # CommandShell-ProgressBar
-Command shell progress bar class for use with python CLI apps.
-Code should be self explanatory, inline documented.
+Command shell progress bar class for use with python CLI apps. percent_complete parameter should always be 0.0 <= percent_complete <= 1.0.

 Code sample: